timfornell/RogueLikeTypeScript/README.md

 algorithm.
 This callback function checks the return value <code>visibility</code> from the fov computation and if it equals 1, sets the tile at coordinates (x, y) to visible.

+## Part 5 - Adding enemies
+A true dungeoncrawler needs enemies, so to take this game a tiny bit closer to this, some enemies need to be added.

+### But first, some housekeeping
+The housekeeping consists of shuffling some code around.
+The idea is to move the list of entities from the *main.ts* file to the class <code>GameMap</code>.
+Which, makes more sense if you think about it.
+The enemies could be considered to be "part" of the map and will be interacted with by the player in the same way as other map structures.

+### Spawning enemies

 ## Graphical assets
 https://kenney.nl/assets/tiny-dungeon